SihanChen46/Brainmets/README.md

 # Brainmets
-Brainmets is a Python package I wrote for brain metastases segmentation.
+Brainmets is a Python package I wrote for brain metastases segmentation from MRI images.

 Unfortunately, I can't share the data.